omarcoaur3lio/ignite-js-ui/README_en.md

 </div>

-### Assuntos estudados
+### Subjects

-A seguir, alguns dos conceitos postos em prática durante o desenvolvimento:
+Below are some of the concepts put into practice during development:

-- Criação e utilização de monorepos
+- Creating and using monorepos
-  - Utilização do Turborepo
+  - Using Turborepo
-    - Utilização de cache e remote caching
+    - Using cache and remote caching
-- Criação e reutilização de componentes
+- Creating and reusing components
-  - Documentação dos componentes com o Storybook
+  - Documenting components with Storybook
-  - CSS-in-JS com Stitches
+  - CSS-in-JS with Stitches
-- Publicação de pacotes no NPM
+- Publishing packages on NPM
-- Gerenciamento de versões e CI/CD no NPM com changesets
+  - Version management and CI/CD on NPM with changesets
-- CI/CD com Github Actions
+- CI/CD with Github Actions

-## :rocket: Tecnologias Utilizadas
+## :rocket: Technologies

   <a href="https://react.dev/">
     <img alt="reactjs" src="https://img.shields.io/badge/React-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%FF5C00" />